grz0zrg/Flagship/README.md

 this is a follow-up of the 64-bit TRUESPACE procedural graphics intro, was too busy trying to improve my C intro framework so didn't had enough time to craft a scene at the time of TRUESPACE (especially since 32 bits ELF didn't work yet) but then i had some time... :) most of the code is C with hand crafted ELF headers, it is 32 bits so that many more bytes can be gained over a 64 bits version (due to ELF header)

-The algorithm is some kind of CORDIC algorithm and show interestingly some kind of fractal.
+The algorithm is some kind of CORDIC algorithm and show some kind of fractal.

 This show that some interesting intro can be done in pure C.